Are you a fashionista? A baseball junkie? A notorious eccentric? An unabashed bookworm?

 Inspired by all things Albert Einstein, Hotel EMC2 is a one-of-a-kind boutique hotel situated in the heart of the famed Magnificent Mile Shopping District and within walking distance of Chicago’s great attractions, shopping (did we mention the Mag Mile?) and dining (lots and lots of dining).
 This progressive hotel strives to meld art and innovation.
 Each room is equipped with an Amazon Echo allowing guests to ask Alexa where to eat and what to do in Chicago.
 Plus Leo and Cleo, the hotel’s robots (yes, you heard that right), greet guests as they arrive, and also journey from floor to floor fulfilling every room service requests.

-The Traditionalist: The Ambassador Chicago
+The traditionalist: The Ambassador Chicago

 Dating back to 1926, The Ambassador Chicago is said to be the city’s original boutique hotel.
 It’s situated on a residential street among the mansions of the upmarket Gold Coast neighborhood, and has been a destination for film stars, fashion icons, politicians and celebrities of every ilk for decades.
 Each of the hotel’s 285 spacious guest rooms and suites are individually furnished with impeccable taste and a mind for functionality.
-Purchase by Journal Hotels in 2016, a reimagined Ambassador Chicago continues a tradition of swish experiences and faultless hospitality.
+Purchase by Journal Hotels in 2016, a reimagined Ambassador Chicago continues a tradition of swanky experiences and faultless hospitality.

 Read more about The Ambassador Chicago.

-The Cool Kid: Ace Hotel Chicago
+The cool kid: Ace Hotel Chicago

 @Spencer Lowell, Ace Hotel Chicago